Did you know?

-Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Israel, where 89% of people believe that they know someone they could rely on in time of need, in line with the OECD average.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 68% during recent elections, lower than the OECD average of 72%.
-Social and economic status can affect voting rates; voter turnout for the top 20% of the population is an estimated 74% and for the bottom 20% it is an estimated 66%, a slightly narrower gap than the OECD average gap of 11 percentage points.
+Concerning the public sphere, there is a sense of community and moderate levels of civic participation in Israel, where 87% of people believe that they know someone they could rely on in time of need, slightly lower than the OECD average of 88%.
+Voter turnout, a measure of citizens’ participation in the political process, was 68% during recent elections, in line with the OECD average.
+Social and economic status can affect voting rates; voter turnout for the top 20% of the population is an estimated 74% and for the bottom 20% it is an estimated 66%, a narrower gap than the OECD average gap of 13 percentage points.

 OECD in Action